-It can be difficult to know where to start, which is why our experts at Mango Pay have shared some of the small changes that contractors can make to their day-to-day operations to ensure they bag that all-important new contract.
+Fact is, it can be difficult to know where to start.
+That’s why Mango Pay’s experts have shared some small changes contractors can make to their day-to-day operations to ensure they bag that all-important new contract.

 Partnering with a credible recruitment agency can help contractors land the right assignments.
 The contractor-agency relationship is mutually beneficial, with recruiters more likely to recommend and place reliable contractor partners into lucrative roles.
 Mango Pay works with leading UK recruitment agencies to provide a range of contracting solutions, so get in touch if you need advice on choosing the right agency.